-Credits Admission Requirements

-Credits High School Only And/Or 1-5 Transferrable College Credits Transcripts (Required) 1.
+Specifications.
+Credits Admission Requirements High School Only And/Or 1-5 Transferrable College Credits Transcripts (Required) 1.
 Secondary (high school) transcript, documenting no less than 75% of the coursework needed for degree completion, with an unweighted grade point average (GPA) of 2.75 or above.
 Degree-bearing transcript must be submitted when conferred.
 If final transcript negatively impacts admissibility, acceptance status may be rescinded or modified to include specifications.
 2. Degree-bearing, secondary (high school) transcript: a.
-Traditional campus: An unweighted GPA of 2.75 (Fall 2012, Spring 2013, Summer 2013) or an unweighted GPA of 3.00 or above (Fall 2013 and forward) I Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
-Students who reside in a state without home schooling as a valid secondary school option will be admitted based on the Standards for Admission with Specification.

-b.
-Non-Traditional campus: An
+Traditional campus: An unweighted GPA of 2.75 (Fall 2012, Spring 2013, Summer 2013) or an unweighted GPA of 3.00 or above (Fall 2013 and forward) Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
+Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications. b.
+Non-Traditional campus: An b.
+Non-Traditional campus: An unweighted GPA of 2.75 or above

+G III

-Credits Admission Requirements unweighted GPA of 2.75 or above Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
-Students who reside in a state without home schooling as a valid secondary school option will be admitted based on the Standards for Admission with Specification.
-Cumulative score of 2587 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all creditbearing course work Cumulative s score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts of all creditbearing course work Cumulative s score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts of all credit-bearing course work Test Scores (Optional) Composite score of 19 or above on the ACT.
-GCU ACT code is 0092 Composite score of 920 or above on the Scholastic Aptitude Test (SAT).
-GCU SAT code is 4331 Based on the competitive nature of attending the traditional campus, and the limited student enrollment, students attending the main campus must have a 3.0 high school GPA to be fully accepted.
+Credits Admission Requirements

+Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
+Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications.
+General Education Development (GED): Traditional campus: Cumulative score of 3000 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all credit-bearing course work.
+Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts of all credit-bearing course work Non-Traditional campus: Cumulative score of 2750 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all credit-bearing course work. b.
+Non-Traditional campus: Cumulative score of 2750 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all credit-bearing course work.
+Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED;

+and transcripts of all credit-

+bearing course work Test Scores (Optional)

+1. Composite score of 19 or above on the

+ACT.
+GCU ACT code is 009200

+2. Composite score of 920 or above

+(1600 point scale) or 1380 or above

+(2400 point scale) on the Scholastic

+Aptitude Test (SAT).
+GCU SAT code

+is 03172

+Based on the competitive nature of

+attending the traditional campus, and the

+limited student enrollment, students

+Credits Admission Requirements attending the main campus must have a 3.0 high school GPA to be fully accepted.
 Applicants who cannot provide official copies of their secondary (high school) transcripts from an accredited high school or of a completed GED and do not have any post-secondary transferable credits may be admitted based on Self-Certification of completion of High School Diploma or GED.
-Applicants admitted under this condition will be admitted with specification and may be selected for

-Credits Admission Requirements verification of HS diploma or GED.
+Applicants admitted under this condition will be Accepted with Specifications and may be selected for verification of HS diploma or GED.
 6-24 Transferrable College Credits Post-secondary (college) transcript(s) with an unweighted GPA of 2.75 or above 25-90 Transferrable College Credits Post-secondary (college) transcript(s) with an unweighted GPA of 2.25 or above.
 2 nd Bachelor Post-secondary (college) transcript(s) with an unweighted GPA of 2.00 or above.

-Applicants who do not meet one of the above criteria may be admitted with specification.
-Please see the Standards for Admission with Specification section for details.
+Applicants who do not meet one of the above criteria may be Accepted with Specifications.